-Secure Shell (SSH) is a network security protocol that uses encryption and authentication mechanisms to ensure security for communication between devices.
+Secure Shell (SSH) is a network security protocol that employs encryption and authentication mechanisms to implement services such as secure access and file transfer.
 Traditional remote login or file transfer methods, such as Telnet and FTP, transmit data in cleartext, which poses many security risks.
 As cyber security is becoming more important, these methods are gradually becoming less accepted.
 SSH encrypts and authenticates network data to provide a secure login and other secure network services in an insecure network environment.
 As a secure alternative solution to Telnet and other insecure remote shell protocols, the SSH protocol has been widely used around the world, and most devices support SSH.

 What Are SSH Port Numbers?

 When SSH is applied to STelnet, SFTP, and SCP, the default SSH port number is 22.
-When SSH is applied to NETCONF, the default SSH port number is 830.
+When SSH is applied to NETCONF, you can set the SSH port number to 22 or 830.
 An SSH port can be modified.
 After an SSH port is modified, all current connections are disconnected, and the SSH server begins listening to the newly specified port.

 How Does SSH Work?

-SSH involves a client and server.
-To establish a secure SSH channel, the communication process consists of the following phases:
+SSH involves a server and a client.
+To establish a secure SSH channel, the server-client communication process consists of the following phases:

 - Connection establishment